SteveBarnett/Remixing/_thinking/ai-resistance.md

 In [the historical sense](https://en.wikipedia.org/wiki/Luddite) (oppose and resist technologies of control and coercion), not [in the modern sense](https://en.wikipedia.org/wiki/Luddite#Modern_usage) (oppose or resist new technologies in general).

-- Notice where technology is being used to devalue and displace humans.
+- Notice where technology is being used to devalue and displace humans
-- Publicly and loudly voice your concerns.
+- Publicly and loudly voice your concerns

 #### Object to the value misalignments

-AI causes widespread and varied harms that we are opposed to.
+AI causes widespread and varied harms.

-- Ecological, environmental, harm.
-Google, Microsoft, and OpenAI are dramatically missing their climate pledges because of AI.
+- **Ecological, environmental, harm.** Google, Microsoft, and OpenAI are dramatically missing their climate pledges because of AI.
-- Cultural harm.
-Violent disregard for copyright in the training data.
+- **Cultural harm.** Violent disregard for copyright in the training data.
-- Ethical harm.
-Underpaid and traumatised gig workers on the training data and doing Reinforcement Learning from Human Feedback.
+- **Ethical harm.** Underpaid and traumatised gig workers on the training data and doing Reinforcement Learning from Human Feedback.
-- Financial harm.
-Multi-billion dollar investments with little or no return.
+- **Financial harm.** Multi-billion dollar investments with little or no return.

-#### Critique the narrow inputs and low quality ouputs
+#### Critique the narrow inputs and low quality outputs

 ##### Problems with the inputs

-- Only recorded data.
-LLM training data is all our recorded human knowledge.
+- **Only recorded data.** LLM training data is all our recorded human knowledge.
 There’s lots of human experience that isn’t and can’t be recorded.
 The embodied experience, the wider context of human life and interaction.
-- Mostly Western data.
-Western ideas and approaches are seen as objective and universal, rather than one slice of culture and history
+- **Mostly Western data.** Western ideas and approaches are seen as objective and universal, rather than one slice of culture and history
     - Many languages and cultures are massively under-represented in the digital world
-- Mostly discriminatory data.
-LLMs pick up our patterns of speech, including hate speech.
-This can include discrimination based on gender, gender identity and expression, sexual orientation, disability, race, religion, ethnicity.
+- **Mostly discriminatory data.** The data replicates the biases and power imbalances of the physical world.
+LLMs mirror back our patterns of discrimination, including gender, gender identity and expression, sexual orientation, disability, race, religion, ethnicity.

 ##### Problems with the outputs

-- Low quality, high quantity.
-LLMs are being used to produce high quantity at low quality, commonly called slop.
-- Mode amplification.
-The most frequent data points are represented as the one true answer
+- **Mode amplification.** The most frequent data points are represented as the one true answer.
-- "The Wikipedia version of reality": the rational discourse of the educated classes of society
-- Confabulation.
-LLMs are great at Confident Bullshitting.
-They make things up, but present them as facts.
+- **Confabulation**.
+LLMs output often contains Confident Bullshitting.
+Made up things presented them as facts.
-    - Not "Hallucination".
+    - Not "hallucination".
 Hallucination is perceiving something that's not really there.
 LLMs do not perceive anything.
+- **The Wikipedia version of reality.** The style of the output is the rational discourse of the educated classes of society.
-- Sycophantic.
-LLMs are built to people-please, not to give true or correct answers
+- **Sycophantic.** LLMs are built to people-please, not to give true or correct answers.
-- Leaving out things that don't fit the model, or can't be recorded well.
-    - Tone of voice, facial expression, volume of voice, emotional valence, wider context of the people and the detail and nature of their relationships to each other
+- **Low quality, high quantity.** LLMs are filling the web with slop.
+- **Further bias from Reinforcement Learning from Human Feedback.**

 #### Show how reliance on AI devalues human lived experience

-- Atrophying critical thinking skills, because we're not using them
+- **Atrophying critical thinking and analysis skills**
-    - We learn by doing, not by reading answers.
-We learn with applied effort.
+    - We learn by actively applied effort, not by passively reading answers
+- **Presenting the product as more important than the product**
     - The process is part of the product
-        - Writing is thinking, is learning, is understanding
-        - Creativity is a process, not a product
-        - Art is more than just the finished artwork.
-It's the process of making and engaging with the work.
-        - Therapy is not an exchange of text strings.
-It's a relationship with another human.
-- Passive consumption of a single source presented as truth, rather than active comparing and contrasting.
-For example: AI generated search summary.
+    - Thinking and understanding happens as we write, draw, code
+- **Devaluing practical, lived experience**
+    - Prioritising and framing theoretical knowledge as more important than practical knowledge
-- Entrenching orthodoxies.
-Eroding our resistance to the unorthodox
+- **Narrowing our curiosity**
-- Reducing the questions we ask to ones that can be answering using the tech
-    - When we start with AI as a solution, we can narrow our to problems that AI can solve.
+    - When we start with AI as a solution, we look for problems that AI can solve
-    - Like walking around your house with a hammer looking for things to nail
-    - An LLM can give the most popular answer to a question, but the human has to ask the right question
+    - An LLM can sometimes give the most popular answer to a question, but the human has to ask the right question
-- Devaluing practical, lived experience.
-Prioritising and framing theoretical knowledge as more important than practical knowledge
-        - Example: incorrectly thinking an LLM that can pass the bar exam can practice law
-- Deskilling human workers, leaving future generations worse off
+- **Deskilling humans**
-    - All the existing training data comes from learned human experience and knowledge.
-If we all become prompt and context engineers, no-one will have the skills left to solve new problems as they arise.
+    - Existing training data comes from learned human experience and knowledge
-- The human condition becomes reduced to computability, quantification, and rationality.
+    - If people stop learning those skills, we'll struggle to answer new questions

 ## Common objections

-- We have a custom LLM, so the training data is good
+- We'll fall behind if we don't use it
+    - Ask for specifics on competitors
+    - How do we know we're losing business to our competitors?
+    - How do we know that it's because of AI?
+- Everyone else is doing it
+    - This is a silly reason
+- The ones using it are more productive
+    - Ask for second order effects: what has been the measurable outcome for the employees and for the company?
+- It's inevitable
+    - Look at the history of humans and technology
 - It's okay to use copyrighted data, it wouldn't work otherwise
-- It's sentient, it has opinions
+    - If it doesn't function without consent, it doesn't deserve to function
 - It's a good replacement for a therapist / doctor / skilled professional
-- I only use it a little bit, it's easier

 - It makes writing so much faster!
+    - Apply the iron triangle and see what's happening
 - It might not be good now, but it'll get better with time

-...
-(TBC, after finalising the first draft of the big ideas)

-## Sources

-... (huge list!)
+    - When do decide it's good enough to use?
+    - What about when it still isn't good enough?
+    - What do we do in the meantime?
+    - When would we decide to give up on it?